Intermittent fasting is a healthy way to boost energy, promote mental clarity, and lose weight.

 Coffee During Intermittent Fasting

 While black coffee is permitted during IF, a popular way to break the fast is with Bulletproof Coffee.
 It’s made with high-quality coffee, grass-fed butter, and MCT oil for a brain-boosting beverage that gives you energy and an excellent source of healthy fats.

-First, MCT oil, better known as brain octane oil, it’s a caprylic fatty acid which contains antibacterial and anti-inflammatory properties.
+First, MCT oil, better known as brain octane oil, is a caprylic fatty acid-containing antibacterial and anti-inflammatory properties.
 You can find it in coconut oil, but Brain Octane oil is 18 times stronger!

 When it comes to butter, grass-fed is the best choice.
 It’s higher in Omega-3’s, beta carotene, vitamins, and it tastes better.
 It also gives the coffee a creamy, golden texture and taste; after my first sip, I was sold.